 With an audience that’s very receptive to ads and open to discovering new products, TikTok has the power to turn users who’ve never even heard of your brand before into customers.

-To do this, you have the following TikTok marketing ads at your disposal:
+To do this, TikTok Ads Manager has a number of features at your disposal:

 In-Feed Ads give you free rein over how you choose to present your brand.
 Some businesses, such as men’s skincare brand Bulldog, partner with influencers to create funny ads that seamlessly fit into the TikTok landscape.
 In Bulldog’s case, the ads resulted in a 5-10% sales boost and 29.8 million impressions.

-TikTok has also expanded In-Feed Ads with a new feature, Collection Ads.
-It enables you to show product cards alongside the ad, allowing users to immediately click on the product and learn more about the item:
+You can use Collection Ads to show product cards alongside ads, allowing users to immediately click on the product and learn more about the item without ever leaving the app:

 As the name implies, a TopView Ad appears after a user opens TikTok, at the top of the feed.
 In this setup, your video ad can be up to a minute long, and it plays automatically with the sound on.
 According to TikTok, this is the ad format their users prefer the most when compared to ads on other social media apps.
 72% of users favor TopView.